jepstein-eagle/adaptable/packages/adaptable/readme/functions/percent-bar-function.md

 In other words, the width of the bar is proportional to the value in the column.

+### Percent Bar Options

 When a Percent Bar is created AdapTable will, by default, work out the width of the bar by using the current minimum and maximum values in the column respectively.

-However, these can be set by the User - at both design-time or run-time, so that a different set of minimum and maximum values are used.
+However, these can be set by the User - at both design-time or run-time - so that a different set of minimum and maximum values are used.

 Other options when creating a Percent Bar include: